goetzrrGit/rewind_app/README.md

 **Transform Your Video Memories for Free!**

-Rewind is a free and powerful, desktop application that uses **AI** to transform your low-resolution videos into high-quality videos.
+Rewind is a free and powerful desktop application that uses **AI** to transform your low-resolution videos into high-quality videos.
 The project started to upscale my parents home videos so they will look good on a 4k TV.

 ---